duderman/mailmunch/PROGRESS.md

 ~~workflow_run triggers pulumi in main not on branch~~

-preview cant see artifact from build. probably pulumi-up as well
+~~preview cant see artifact from build. probably pulumi-up as well~~

+set up email domain and configure it for ses

+bought mailmunch.co.uk (squarespace -> cloudflare registrar) but i dont think it works. ses wont verify it